Emma, Lady Hamilton: Nelson's death

 On 21 October 1805, Nelson's fleet defeated a joint Franco-Spanish naval force at the Battle of Trafalgar.
 Nelson was seriously wounded during the battle and died three hours later.
 When the news of his death arrived in London, a messenger was sent to Merton Place to bring the news to Lady Hamilton.
 She later recalled, They brought me word, Mr Whitby from the Admiralty.
 'Show him in directly,' I said.
 He came in, and with a pale countenance and faint voice, said, 'We have gained a great Victory.' – 'Never mind your Victory,' I said.
 'My letters – give me my letters' – Captain Whitby was unable to speak – tears in his eyes and a deathly paleness over his face made me comprehend him.
 I believe I gave a scream and fell back, and for ten hours I could neither speak nor shed a tear.

 Emma lay in bed prostrate with grief for many weeks, often receiving visitors in tears.
 It was some weeks before she heard that Nelson's last words were of her and that he had begged the nation to take care of her and Horatia.
-After William and Sarah distanced themselves from her (William being elated upon hearing that Nelson had not changed his will), she relied on Nelson's sisters (Kitty Matcham and Susanna Bolton) for moral support and company.
+After Nelson's brother William and his wife Sarah distanced themselves from her (William being elated upon hearing that Nelson had not changed his will), she relied on Nelson's sisters (Kitty Matcham and Susanna Bolton) for moral support and company.
 Like her, the Boltons and Matchams had spent lavishly in expectation of Nelson's victorious return, and Emma gave them and other of his friends and relations money.